zaid45645/dashy-v1/JOURNAL.md

 ---
 Title: "Dashy!
 V1"
 Author: "Mohammed Zaid"
-Description: "It is a E-INK Desk Accessory!"
+Description: "It is an E-INK Desk Accessory!"
 Created_at: "10-6-2025"
 ---